 We built Noam to solve a recurring problem we encountered during prototyping.
 Now we’re hoping you’ll help us make it better by using it to create and sharing code you develop with the community.

-We use the best open standards and frameworks available like Ruby, Sinatra, JSON, and TCP.
-Noam is intended to be shared freely and licensed as open source software.
+We used the best open standards and frameworks available like Ruby, Sinatra, JSON, and TCP.
+Noam is intended to be shared and adapted freely as open source software.

 Noam is a networked implementation of a pub/sub pattern using TCP/IP protocols.

-Noam uses an speak/hear asynchronous event-based messaging metaphor.
+Noam uses a speak/hear asynchronous event-based messaging metaphor.